 - Build a catio (a screened patio area with climbing trees, shelves, and toys)

-- Have a special cat fence installed that makes it impossible for him to escape the yard
+- Have a special cat fence installed that makes escape impossible

-- Have him harness/leash trained and take him out for a daily walk around your yard
+- Have her harness/leash trained and go for a daily walk around your yard

 Having her harness and leash on is vital for any walks in your yard, especially while getting her familiar with it.